kpalok/Digifab/_posts/2018-04-12-weekly-report.md

 ---
-title: "Week Three"
+title: "Week Five"
 ---

 [Home](https://kpalok.github.io/Digifab/)

-# Week Three
+# Week Five

 ### Kalle:
 I started to develop an Android application that could communicate with the arduino via the HC-05 Bluetooth module and control the motor of our prototype.
 I decided to develop the app whith Visual studio and Xamarin forms, because I'm interested in getting familiar with Visual studio.
 Source code for the app can be found [here.](https://github.com/kpalok/Digifab/tree/master/FeederApp) Early example of user interface below.